AlyssaRicketts/IDE-IT-Frontend/README.md

 ### 2.2 Build and Open in Eclipse

 1. Clone this repository to your local machine
-2. Navigate into the **HelloWorld** folder within the cloned IDE-IT-Frontend folder
+2. Navigate into the **IDE-IT-Frontend** folder within the cloned IDE-IT-Frontend folder
 3. Build the plugin locally using ant:

     `ant build`